metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `base_id` (Number) The base ID to use when allocating shared memory regions.if Envoy needs to be run multiple times on the same machine, each running Envoy will need a unique base IDso that the shared memory regions do not conflict.defaults to 0.
+- `base_id` (Number) The base ID to use when allocating shared memory regions. if Envoy needs to be run multiple times on the same machine, each running Envoy will need a unique base ID so that the shared memory regions do not conflict. defaults to 0.
-- `daemon_set` (Attributes) DaemonSet describes the settings for running envoy as a 'DaemonSet'.if 'WorkloadType' is 'Deployment',it's must be nil (see [below for nested schema](#nestedatt--spec--envoy--daemon_set))
+- `daemon_set` (Attributes) DaemonSet describes the settings for running envoy as a 'DaemonSet'. if 'WorkloadType' is 'Deployment',it's must be nil (see [below for nested schema](#nestedatt--spec--envoy--daemon_set))
-- `deployment` (Attributes) Deployment describes the settings for running envoy as a 'Deployment'.if 'WorkloadType' is 'DaemonSet',it's must be nil (see [below for nested schema](#nestedatt--spec--envoy--deployment))
+- `deployment` (Attributes) Deployment describes the settings for running envoy as a 'Deployment'. if 'WorkloadType' is 'DaemonSet',it's must be nil (see [below for nested schema](#nestedatt--spec--envoy--deployment))
 - `extra_volume_mounts` (Attributes List) ExtraVolumeMounts holds the extra volume mounts to add (normally used with extraVolumes). (see [below for nested schema](#nestedatt--spec--envoy--extra_volume_mounts))
 - `extra_volumes` (Attributes List) ExtraVolumes holds the extra volumes to add. (see [below for nested schema](#nestedatt--spec--envoy--extra_volumes))
-- `log_level` (String) LogLevel sets the log level for Envoy.Allowed values are 'trace', 'debug', 'info', 'warn', 'error', 'critical', 'off'.
+- `log_level` (String) LogLevel sets the log level for Envoy.
+Allowed values are 'trace', 'debug', 'info', 'warn', 'error', 'critical', 'off'.
 - `network_publishing` (Attributes) NetworkPublishing defines how to expose Envoy to a network. (see [below for nested schema](#nestedatt--spec--envoy--network_publishing))
 - `node_placement` (Attributes) NodePlacement describes node scheduling configuration of Envoy pods. (see [below for nested schema](#nestedatt--spec--envoy--node_placement))
-- `overload_max_heap_size` (Number) OverloadMaxHeapSize defines the maximum heap memory of the envoy controlled by the overload manager.When the value is greater than 0, the overload manager is enabled,and when envoy reaches 95% of the maximum heap size, it performs a shrink heap operation,When it reaches 98% of the maximum heap size, Envoy Will stop accepting requests.More info: https://projectcontour.io/docs/main/config/overload-manager/
+- `overload_max_heap_size` (Number) OverloadMaxHeapSize defines the maximum heap memory of the envoy controlled by the overload manager.
+When the value is greater than 0, the overload manager is enabled, and when envoy reaches 95% of the maximum heap size, it performs a shrink heap operation, When it reaches 98% of the maximum heap size, Envoy Will stop accepting requests.
+More info: https://projectcontour.io/docs/main/config/overload-manager/
-- `pod_annotations` (Map of String) PodAnnotations defines annotations to add to the Envoy pods.the annotations for Prometheus will be appended or overwritten with predefined value.
+- `pod_annotations` (Map of String) PodAnnotations defines annotations to add to the Envoy pods. the annotations for Prometheus will be appended or overwritten with predefined value.
-- `replicas` (Number) Deprecated: Use 'DeploymentSettings.Replicas' instead.Replicas is the desired number of Envoy replicas.
-If WorkloadTypeis not 'Deployment', this field is ignored.
-Otherwise, if unset,defaults to 2.if both 'DeploymentSettings.Replicas' and this one is set, use 'DeploymentSettings.Replicas'.
+- `replicas` (Number) Deprecated: Use 'DeploymentSettings.Replicas' instead.
+Replicas is the desired number of Envoy replicas.
+If WorkloadType is not 'Deployment', this field is ignored.
+Otherwise, if unset, defaults to 2. if both 'DeploymentSettings.Replicas' and this one is set, use 'DeploymentSettings.Replicas'.
-- `resources` (Attributes) Compute Resources required by envoy container.Cannot be updated.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--envoy--resources))
+- `resources` (Attributes) Compute Resources required by envoy container.
+Cannot be updated.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--envoy--resources))
-- `workload_type` (String) WorkloadType is the type of workload to install Envoyas.
+- `workload_type` (String) WorkloadType is the type of workload to install Envoy as.
 Choices are DaemonSet and Deployment.
-If unset, defaultsto DaemonSet.
+If unset, defaults to DaemonSet.

 <a id="nestedatt--spec--envoy--daemon_set"></a>
 ### Nested Schema for `spec.envoy.daemon_set`